kouweizhong/AOPify/README.md

-**AOPify** is a lightweight AOP framework that provides basic, fluent style AOP features.
+**AOPify** is a lightweight AOP framework that uses fluent interface to configure.
 It also provides custom logging capability

 <strong>List of supported methods</strong>
   - Until